opas350/java-academy-2016/Guide_upload_java_academy_exercises.md

 2. - Create a GitHub account at https://github.com/ and log in.

-3. - Go to https://github.com/mdc-java/java-academy-2016 and click on fork button.
+3. - Fork the repository by clicking on fork button here: https://github.com/mdc-java/java-academy-2016.
 This will create a repository copy in your profile.

 4. - Click on “Clone or download” and copy HTTPS url to clone repository locally.